 About Eddie DeLoach

-Eddie DeLoach is the 66th Mayor of Savannah.
+Eddie DeLoach has served as the 66th Mayor of Savannah.
 He is an active member of the Independent Presbyterian Church and is active in Rotary and The Living Vine as well as Senior Citizens, Inc.

 DeLoach represented the 7th District on the Chatham County Commission, from 1992 to 2000.
 During his term, DeLoach was the author of the landmark Stephens-Day Bill, which gives tax relief to Georgia homeowners, and is a model for property tax relief across the country.